Add, remove & assign phone numbers on demand

 This is helpful because it saves everyone from having to repeat themselves.
 And everyone knows everyone else got the message.

-The difference between that and mass texting is that the recipients will only receive your message.
+The difference between that and broadcast SMS is that the recipients will only receive your message.

 Everyone will get your message at the same time, but they won't be able to tell who else you sent it to.
 And if anyone replies, their response will only go to you — nobody else can see it.